AWI-ESM/documentation_AWI-CM3/source/how_to/forcing.rst

   ECE_CMIP_GHG : unknown CMIP6 scenario

-Wrong values in a file with the right name are not caught by anything.
-The run starts, finishes and is wrong, so the ``ncdump`` is the only check that matters.
+Wrong values in a file with the right name abort nothing.
+The run starts, finishes and is wrong, which is why the two checks above are worth the minute they cost.

 Control Aerosol Scaling
 =======================